 So, what costs are involved in refinancing a home?
 And is there a penalty to refinance your mortgage?
 Here’s the breakdown:

 Discharge: While early exit fees are no longer a concern for those looking to refinance, you will typically need to pay a discharge fee to your old lender to close down the loan.
 This ranges from between around $100-$200 and the details of the discharge fee can usually be found in your initial loan contract.
 If you have a fixed rate loan, you may also need to pay an extra break fee for ending your loan during that period.

 Setup fees: Your new lender will charge you an application fee to cover processing your documentation.
-This generally includes the establishment fees, valuation fees, mortgage registration fees and settlement fees.
+This generally includes the application fees, valuation fees, mortgage registration fees and settlement fees.
 Mortgage registration fees will usually cost around $120, a bank valuation fee will cost around $220 and application fees will usually cost around $500.

 Title insurance: If you choose to do a fast-track refinance, you may also be asked to pay title insurance to cover the period before your property title is officially transferred, which can set you back around $500 to $3000.
 However, some lenders will cover this cost for you.